capnmav77/capnmav77/README.md

 I'm just vibing through life, one typo at a time.
 If you get it, you get it.
 If not, well, you probably will once you start scrolling through this code... or maybe after a snack break.

-Pull up, get comfy, and let’s ride this high of creativity together.
-Code's better when you're vibing, trust me. 👾✨

  ### find me at: